 Hoodoo Forest can be accessed via Cottonwood Canyon Road.
 From the intersection of Highway 89 and Cottonwood Canyon Road continue 3.0 miles to a small turnoff on the left side of the road.
 Park along the turnoff towards the far end where there is a small one car pullout on the left.
 You'll find as good usage trail 20 yards or so to the left of the one car pullout, you should make the effort to find it as it makes the hike across the field a bit easier.
 The trail is shown on the map below.
 Follow the trail about .6 miles south across the field to the rim.
-There are several faint usage trails going south to the rim, one of which is shown in the map below.
 Once you reach the rim you should see several steep usage trails down to the Hoodoo Forest below.
 The way down is quite steep and exposed so do not proceed unless you find a trail.
 The hike down to the Hoodoo Forest, while not technical, is moderately difficult as it is steep, slippery, and there is some exposure.
 I suggest you do it with a friend.
 Do not attempt this hike or any of the other hikes in the rimrocks area after a rain, the clay based soil becomes very slippery.
 A hiking stick may help on the way down.
 Do not stay until sunset unless you are sure you can find a trail back up to the rim.

 Wide-angle and ultra-wide angle lenses will help isolate and emphasize the closest hoodoos and will produce the best images in this area.

 Here is an Google overview map showing the routes to Toadstool Hoodoo and the Rimrocks: